th1zan/th1zan/README.md

 ![Bridge](https://raw.githubusercontent.com/th1zan/th1zan/main/imgs/bridge.jpg)

-Building bridges between civil engineering and code!
+Building bridges between real life and code!
 Formerly a civil engineer (EPFL), I’m now laying digital bricks as a future **Data Engineer**.
 On this site, every line of code is a foundation, and every project a structure in progress. 🚧💻

 ---